Would you like a ‘super-university’?

 It is clear to me that the level of coordinated strategic cooperation between Irish universities – both sector-wide and in sub-groups – meeds to improve dramatically over the short to medium term.
 But ironically the chance of that succeeding will be impeded by pushing merger proposals and similar initiatives, which will if pursued divert energies from where they are now most urgently needed.

 And in addition, as I noted in the previous post, it is far from clear that the size of a university makes a whole lot of difference.
-In the end it is quality that counts.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+In the end it is quality that counts.higher education, university comment below, or link to this permanent URL from your own site.